 The Suffolk Biodiversity Information Service is the One-Stop-Shop for biological information in Suffolk.
 Operating as an independent and objective centre for biological data we collate, manage and mobilise species and site information for the benefit of Suffolk’s wildlife as a whole.
-Suffolk has a rich collection of expert and amateur naturalists who support the work of the S.B.I.S. and allow us to share an ever expanding database of over 3.5 million species records, across all key taxa, for conservation, research, education and general purposes.
+Suffolk has a rich collection of expert and amateur naturalists who support the work of the S.B.I.S. and allow us to share an ever expanding database of over 4.4 million species records, across all key taxa, for conservation, research, education and general purposes.
 The centre carries out the standard suite of local record centre functions including the storing and management of site and species records, mapping BAP habitats and providing expertise in GIS and database tasks; we also maintain the dataset of Suffolk’s non-statutory wildlife sites (CWS).
-The Suffolk Biodiversity Information Service is hosted by Suffolk County Council and is based within Ipswich Museum, where natural history has a long heritage.
+The Suffolk Biodiversity Information Service is hosted by Suffolk County Council and is based at The Hold, the base for all Suffolk's archives.
 The service incorporates much of the work formerly undertaken by Suffolk Biodiversity Partnership.
 We also have close links with Suffolk Naturalists’ Society, and GeoSuffolk who are based in the same office.
 The complete SBIS dataset is available on the NBN Atlas for public use at tetrad scale.
 SBIS is supported by a consortium of stakeholders including: Suffolk County Council, Babergh District Council, Forest Heath District Council, Ipswich Borough Council, Mid-Suffolk District Council, St Edmundsbury Borough Council, Suffolk Coastal District Council, Waveney District Council, Royal Society for the Protection of Birds, Environment Agency, Suffolk Wildlife Trust and the Suffolk Naturalists’ Society.
 The SBIS Governing Board (see Terms of Reference) meets twice a year to provide independent guidance and steer the work of the Centre.
-Minutes of the latest meeting can be found here.
+Minutes of past meetings can be found here.
 For more information about Local Records Centres in the East of England and the services they provide, this useful pdf provides contact details and examples of products.